adxsoft/TeelineMate/README.md

 There are versions of the app for Windows, Mac, Linux and Android.

+A tutorial video is on youtube at https://youtu.be/fEdea9KYeZI , alternatively search Youtube for "Teeline Mate Video"

 The app is developed using the excellent Livecode Community edition and is completely free and open source.

 # Installation